Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 Many existing methods \cite{xie2021deep, xie2020lite} utilize the transformer-based encoder to extract semantic features from the source.
 However, these methods utilize a fixed transformer and ignore the impact of the difference in length and semantic complexity for each sentence.
 Therefore, it becomes essential to design a flexible architecture for the semantic encoder to better adapt to different inputs and channel variations.
 Zhou \etal \cite{zhou2021semantic} adopt a universal transformer (UT) \cite{dehghani2018universal}-based encoder to dynamically process sentences, wherein UT introduces a circulation mechanism to adjust the DNN structure of the transformer and an adaptive computation time (ACT) \cite{graves2016adaptive} to adaptively allocate the number of computational resources to process each symbol.
 In this way, the semantic system can be more flexible to deal with different input and channel conditions.

 Similarly, considering complicated content and channel conditions, the encoder side in \cite{zhou2022adaptive} adopts an adaptive bit rate control mechanism for the transmission of semantic information.
-Specifically, this bit rate control mechanism consists of two part, including an encoder capable of transmitting sentences at different rates and a policy network to choose the suitable rate for the encoder.
-In \cite{jiang2022deep}, the transformer-based semantic coding (SC) adjusts the code length according to the sentence length, so as to enable SC to outperform other coding methods with fixed length and reduce SER under different channel conditions.
+Specifically, this bit rate control mechanism consists of two parts, that is, an encoder capable of transmitting sentences at different rates and a policy network to choose the suitable rate for the encoder.
+In \cite{jiang2022deep}, the transformer-based semantic coding adjusts the code length according to the sentence length, so as to enable semantic coding to outperform other coding methods with fixed length and reduce SER under different channel conditions.

 Most of the aforementioned SemCom systems directly use semantic error as the performance metrics but ignore the semantic loss in the process of signal detection.
 Hence, in order to compensate the semantic loss, Guo \etal \cite{guo2022signal} propose a signal shaping method for SemCom system, which measures the semantic loss during detecting signals by the BERT model \cite{devlin2018bert}.
-Afterwards, an efficient projected gradient descent method is adopted to solve the optimization problem of the signal set subject to the power constraint.
+Afterwards, an efficient projected gradient descent method is adopted to solve the signal optimization problem subject to the power constraint.

 \paragraph{Image Processing}

 Nowadays, the image and video data accounts for 75$\%$ of IP traffic and is more informative than the text \cite{forecast2019cisco}.
 Hence, it becomes imperative to build an image SemCom (ISC) system that can significantly reduce the amount of data without sacrificing the fidelity of the image.
 In this part, we focus on the DL-based image compression and transmission for ISC.